The Ultimate Guide To Flame Retardants In Car Seats

 Forward-Facing Seats

-Britax Grow With You Clicktight and Britax Grow With You Clicktight Plus
+Britax: Grow With You, Grow With You Clicktight and Grow With You Clicktight Plus

-Both of these are easy to install with the seat belt, thanks to the ClickTight mechanism.
+Both of the ClickTight versions are easy to install with the seat belt, thanks to the ClickTight mechanism that helps you get a tight installation.
 The Plus version is much wider as it has additional side impact protection.
-But both have a tall harness height and make long-lasting high back boosters as well with 120 lbs/63″ limits.
+All three seats have a tall harness height and make long-lasting high back boosters as well with 120 lbs/63″ limits.

 With a 54″ standing height limit in harness mode coupled with a tall harness height, Chicco MyFit is one of the longest-lasting harness options on that market.
 We have a full review of the seat here.